rajneesh069/Namaste-JS/asynchronousJSAndEventLoop/README.md

 ## Why is fetch in the Macro Task Queue?

-- The network request itself (the part of fetch that sends and waits for the response) is a macro task.
+- The network request itself (the part of fetch that sends and waits for the response) is a macro task(but nothing gets placed in the CallBack Queue, it just falls under this category, its callbacks do go into the microtask queue as they are promises).
 - However, the resolution of the returned promise and its associated callback functions (then, catch, finally) are handled in the Micro Task Queue.

 ```js